kgryte/monitor-plugin-os/README.md

 ## Notes

-Note that the plugin will append a `system` property to the provided `object`.
+The plugin will append a `system` property to the provided `object`.
 If a `system` property already exists, the property `value` will be overwritten.